 Get exclusive member benefits & effect social change.
 Join Today

-Adrenergic drugs are also called adrenergic amines or sympathomimetic drugs.
-They are medicines that work by stimulating the sympathetic nervous system (SNS).
-The SNS is part of the autonomic nervous system (ANS).
-It helps to regulate your body’s reaction to stress or an emergency.
-During these times, the SNS releases chemicals called neurotransmitters from the adrenal gland.
-These chemicals act on your body to increase heart rate, sweating, and breathing rate, and decrease digestion.
-The response by your body is sometimes called the "fight or flight" response.
+Adrenergic drugs stimulate the nerves in your body’s sympathetic nervous system (SNS).
+This system helps regulate your body’s reaction to stress or emergency.
+During times of stress, the SNS releases chemical messengers from the adrenal gland.
+These chemical messengers act on your body to increase heart rate, sweating, and breathing rate and to decrease digestion.
+This is sometimes called the "fight or flight" response.

-There are several types of adrenergic receptors in the body.
-The specific action of the drug depends on which type of the adrenergic receptor is affected.
-It also depends on whether or not the drug acts directly on the receptor or indirectly by stimulating the release of neurotransmitters.
-The receptors include:
+Each type of adrenergic drug treats different conditions depending on which receptors are targeted.
+The specific action of the drug also depends on whether the drug acts directly as a chemical messenger or indirectly by stimulating the release of chemical messengers.

-Adrenergic drugs are also used to stimulate and restore the heart beat if a person’s heart stops beating.
-This might occur due to drowning, electrocution, suffocation, or other causes.
-Epinephrine, for example, can be injected directly into the heart to make the heart start beating again.
+Cardiac stimulators can be used to stimulate and restore the heart beat.
+They’re used if your heart stops beating suddenly because of electrocution, suffocation, or drowning.
+When this happens, epinephrine can be injected directly into your heart to help make it start beating again.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.

 Enter its color and shape information, and this tool helps you identify it.
 Go.